Hercroce/Hercroce/README.md

 - 👋 Hi, I’m @Hercroce
-- 👀 I’m interested in python and it's usages
+- 👀 I’m interested in programing (specially python) and it's usages.
+I've some good experience in finance, business, law and now chasing some more on programing.
-- 🌱 I’m currently learning object orientation
+- 🌱 I’m currently learning object orientation in python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects that require multiple skills other those restrict to programing
-- 📫 How to reach me: here or by hercroce@gmail.com.
+- 📫 How to reach me: here at GitHub or by hercroce@gmail.com.